La Paz, Bolivia – At the Top of the World and in the Heart of the Witches’ Market

 9. Cholita Wrestling

 The views from La Paz are nothing short of breathtaking, with the snow-capped peaks of the towering Andes forming a dramatic and ever-present backdrop.
 The city’s climate is a striking contrast, lying between a subtropical highland and a tundra climate due to its high altitude and the powerful Andean sun.
 Nights remain cold throughout the year, while days generally become pleasantly warm.
+Being at such a high elevation, around 3,650 metres (12,000 feet), La Paz’s altitude shapes daily life in surprising ways.
+We feel the altitude.
+For example, walking uphill can quickly become a challenge for newcomers like us, as the thin air makes even short strolls feel strenuous.
+Locals have adapted to this unique environment, and the city itself has developed to accommodate the challenges of life at the “top of the world.”

-What are the top things to do in La Paz, Bolivia?
+What Are the Top Things to Do in La Paz, Bolivia?

 Cholitas in La Paz, Bolivia | Photo: Travel In Culture